muldon/CROKAGE-replication-package/README.md

 ## Running the jar
 Open a terminal, go to the folder where the jar file and main.properties are located and run the following command: `java -Xms1024M -Xmx32g -jar crokage.jar --spring.config.location=./main.properties` .
 This command use the file `main.properties` to overwrite the default parameters which must be set as described above.

-## Running the app inside Eclipse

-Import the project into Eclipse.
-Right click on BotInitializer class -> Run As -> Run configurations.
-On Arguments tab, set VM arguments: `-Xms512m -Xmx32000m`.

 ### Results